dominicarrojado/dominicarrojado.github.io/posts/how-to-integrate-with-a-rest-api-using-react-hooks-and-typescript-with-tests.md

 Here we are mocking `axios` with `.mockRejectedValue({})` in order to throw an error when fetching the data.

 For the last test case, we need to check whether we are getting the expected state when the API succeeds.
 This time the posts should not be an empty array.
-We will use `faker` library again to mock the data for us.
+We will use the `faker` library again to mock the data for us.
 Here's the code below:

 ```ts
 import faker from 'faker';